Home

 All about Enderbite and Schist Properties

 Know all about Enderbite and Schist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Schist belongs to Metamorphic Rocks.Texture of Enderbite is Granular whereas that of Schist is Foliated, Platy.
 Enderbite appears Veined or Pebbled and Schist appears Layered and Shiny.
-The luster of Enderbite is not available while that of Schist is shiny.
+The luster of Enderbite is while that of Schist is shiny.
 Enderbite is available in black, grey, orange, pink, white colors whereas Schist is available in black, blue, brown, dark brown, green, grey, silver colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Schist are used in aquariums, writing slates.

 Compare Igneous Rocks